emmanuelkyeremeh/instagram-clone-backend/README.md

 # Instagram clone backend
-Chekout the [readme](https://github.com/emmanuelkyeremeh/instagram-clone-frontend/blob/main/README.md) on how to install the frontend locally before you install the backend. clone this repository using this [link](https://github.com/emmanuelkyeremeh/instagram-clone-backend.git)
+Chekout the [readme](https://github.com/emmanuelkyeremeh/instagram-clone-frontend/blob/main/README.md) on how to install the frontend locally before you install the backend.

+Clone this repository using this [link](https://github.com/emmanuelkyeremeh/instagram-clone-backend.git)

  now run the following code to start the server
  ```